 |Our Windows version||Windows 11|

 |How long we tested||3 weeks|

-|Number of tested tools||18|
+|Number of tested tools||10|

 While a data recovery program’s retrieval capabilities are certainly its most important aspect, the extra features it brings to the table certainly add a lot of value.
 For example, some apps come with a drive backup feature while others allow the repair of compromised/damaged files, both of which can come in very handy.

-Pick the files to be restored and then click Recover a second time to begin the recovery process
+Preview the files that can be restored and click Recover to retrieve the data

 Invest in a surge protector.
 A major power surge can do heavy damage to your computer.
 A strong enough one could fry the components in your computer, taking all of your important files along with it.
 So if you live in an area with unpredictable electric currents, spending some money on a surge protector can be a lifesaver.

 When MP3 files are deleted from a computer, they are not permanently erased just yet.
 So long as they’re not overwritten by new data, these files remain out of sight on the storage media and can be recovered through quality data recovery programs.
 Backup tools like File History, System Restore, and Timeline can also be used to recover lost data.